 Intent-to-Use means you don’t actually have and sell a product yet.
 You’re claiming your trademark in advance, which seems logical.
 Except it’s kind of a pain.
 Once your trademark is cleared, you still don’t own it.
 You will eventually have to file a Statement of Use, which basically says “Yes, I am now in business and actively using the trademark.”
 So while this scenario is probably more accurate to your situation, it’s more paperwork, more fees, and takes longer to process.

 Use-in-Commerce means you’re already doing business.
 You will have to prove this.
 Thankfully you don’t need to show a tax return or anything.
-You only need to upload a picture of the product that bears your brand name.
+You only need to upload a "specimen" which is basically a picture of the product with your brand name affixed.
 So for board gaming, just a picture of your actual game box.
 If you haven't started manufacturing, a half-decent prototype would probably do.
-Their site says you can also use a screenshot of your website, to prove you're selling the product.
-But this is definitely the way to go, much easier (even if it’s not entirely accurate to your situation).
+This is definitely the way to go, much easier (even if it’s not entirely accurate to your situation).

 In the application, you can also connect other similar marks you already own.
 Such as connecting your Special Form mark to your Standard Character mark.
 Or linking new logos to older ones.